 - Intermittent fast that day or the day after to balance out your calorie intake.

-- Keep track of how often you eat out or order takeaway.
+- Keep track of how often you eat out or order takeaways.
 Can you slowly start to reduce that each month and make more meals at home?

 #3: It’s not the food you’re really hungry for but something else